-Regulators shall be petitioned to adopt rules pertaining to the elimination of toe grabs greater than 4mm and other traction devices on front horse shoes in Thoroughbred racing.
-So long as such rules have not been adopted in a racing jurisdiction, Members in such jurisdictions shall adopt and/or adhere to a House Rule pertaining to the elimination of toe grabs greater than 4mm and other traction devices on front horse shoes in Thoroughbred racing.
+Racetrack Members shall require the elimination of toe grabs greater than 4mm and other traction devices on front horse shoes in Thoroughbred racing.
+So long as such rules have not been adopted in a Member's racing jurisdiction, Members in such jurisdictions shall adopt and/or adhere to a House Rule pertaining to the elimination of toe grabs greater than 4mm and other traction devices on front horse shoes in Thoroughbred racing.